doctorsoft2007/OrchardCMSCORE/Dynamic-compilation.md

 - **Resolved project**: The 2 project json files are there.

-- **Resolved package**: There is a package storage which contains this referenced package.
+- **Resolved package**: There is a packages storage which contains this referenced package.

 - **Unresolved project**: There is no project json files, e.g a core project not there in a published context.

-- **Unresolved package**: There is no package storage (e.g in production) or it doesn't contains this package.
+- **Unresolved package**: There is no packages storage (e.g in production) or it doesn't contains this package.

 - **Precompiled project**: A resolved project but without any source files, but with all binaries.